mdaffin/disconnected.systems/content/blog/2017-03-13-rust-powered-rover.md

     - unexport:
         about: unexports the underlying pwm hardware interface so it can be used by other programs
     - enable:
-        about: enables the wheels
+        about: enables the motors
     - disable:
-        about: disables the wheels
+        about: disables the motors
     - speed:
         about: sets the speed of the rover
         args: